 As a benefit to members, GSQ offers access to the following subscription websites at our Resource Centre:

-GSQ has an institution subscription to Ancestry.com which is available on six computers.
+GSQ has an institution subscription to Ancestry.com which is available on all computers.
 The backbone of the Ancestry.com website is all the records added to the site.
 Search the USA, United Kingdom, Ireland, Australia and New Zealand, with the institution subscription.

 Immigration Records - these helpful records can tell you when your ancestors traveled, where they started, who they traveled with - even when they became a citizen or were naturalised.